Our Verdict

 Our Analysis and Test Results

 Chicco (kee-ko) is the largest baby-centric brand in Europe and is part of the Artsana Group.
-The Artsana Group is a lifestyle company that offers a variety of products that include feeding gear, baby gear, and medical supplies.
-Pietro Catelli founded Chicco and provides baby-related equipment to children from before birth to preschool age, and their products are currently in more than 120 countries.
+Pietro Catelli founded Chicco and provides baby-related equipment to children from before birth to preschool age.

 Crash Testing